gregorkb/spaddinf/README.md

 # spaddinf

-Fit two-step estimator for inference in sparse high-dimensional additive models
+Fit two-step estimator for inference in sparse high-dimensional additive models.

 This is an R package which accompanies the paper: